ShirleyZhang111/Decoupling-Brain-splr/README.md

 ## Citation

-If you use this code, please cite the accompanying manuscript (add your BibTeX entry here).
+If you use this code, please cite the accompanying manuscript.

 ## License